geekobueno/HikariFlix/README.md

 -Node js backend (in work) : https://github.com/geekobueno/TachiAnime-Backend

--Multi-device frontend with flutter(in work) : https://github.com/geekobueno/TachiAnime-Frontend
+-Mobile frontend with Expo js (in work) : https://github.com/geekobueno/TachiAnime-Mobile-Frontend

+-desktop frontend with electron js (to be done)